sinequa/sba-angular/docs/guides/5-version-control.md

 `git pull` is actually a shortcut for `git fetch` (which downloads the changes) and `git merge` (which merges the changes into your local branch).
 If there are conflicts, the merge process will ask you to resolve them manually.

-⚠️ Note that, after a `git pull`, the project dependencies might have been updated, so you need to run `npm install` again.
+⚠️ Note that after a `git pull`, the project dependencies might have been updated, so you need to run `npm install` again.

 ## Review and approve changes before they are deployed